iterative/dvc.org/content/docs/studio/user-guide/model-registry/register-version.md

 # Register a model version

-New model versions signify an important, published or released iteration.
+New model versions can signify an important, published or released iteration.
 To register version, you first need to
 [add a model to the model registry](/doc/studio/user-guide/model-registry/add-a-model).